jenleap/grocery-list/README.md

 Once this has completed, run the project.
 (Click the IIS Express button with the green arrow.)

+The browser will open and the API is running at localhost:64018.

-Then, launch the frontend.
-From inside the frontend folder, run the commands:
+Now, launch the frontend.
+From the command prompt, cd into the frontend folder, run the commands:

 ```
     $ npm install
     $ ng serve
 ```

-You can now access the application from the url: http//localhost:4200.
+You can now access the application from the url: localhost:4200.